edgarpf/aws-csaa-tips/README.md

 - The instance retains its associated Elastic IP addresses if it is in the EC2-VPC platform and not on EC2-Classic.

+- You can use Run Command from the console to configure instances without having to login to each instance.

+- Just maintain a single snapshot of the EBS volume since the latest snapshot is both incremental and complete.

 - If you use PuTTY to connect to your instance via SSH and get either of the following errors, Error: Server refused our key or Error: No supported authentication methods available, verify that you are connecting with the appropriate user name for your AMI.
 You should also verify that your private key (.pem) file has been correctly converted to the format recognized by PuTTY (.ppk).

 - Amazon EC2 has a soft limit of 20 instances per region, which can be easily resolved by completing the Amazon EC2 instance request form where your use case and your instance increase will be considered.
 Limit increases are tied to the region they were requested for.

+- A golden AMI is simply a customized Amazon Machine Image that contains the latest security patches, software, configuration and software agents.

 - To log in to your instance, you must create a key pair.